Ready to bring Move Your Way to your community? First, identify your campaign team and lead agency.

 But remember, every community is different!
 Organize and delegate your tasks however works best for you.
 If you’re working solo, choose priority tasks to lead yourself and ask partner organizations to take the lead on others.
 If you have lots of people pitching in, you can form campaign committees to tackle each key area — just make sure to coordinate efforts.

 - To help decide on key tasks or recruit people to serve on committees, hold a community roundtable event.
 Invite local public health professionals and community members from various fields and ask for their input.

 - Create a shared calendar to plan and track committee meetings and other campaign events and activities.

 - Use or adapt our Recruitment Email to ask people to join your campaign efforts and work on different priority tasks.

-- Follow the Master Task List [PDF - 1.2 MB] o guide priority tasks in the months before and after the launch event.
+- Follow the Campaign Launch Task List [PDF - 1.2 MB] to guide priority tasks in the months before and after the launch event.
 If you don’t have committees, delegate priority tasks to members of your campaign team.

 Build your team

 Once you have your core campaign team in place, brainstorm ways to collaborate with partners in your community.
 Which local organizations have similar goals?
 How can you use Move Your Way to work with them?

 - Traditional partners, like schools, worksite wellness programs, and community-based organizations related to physical activity